-The column contains status information about version control.
-For information about the various icons, see Subversion states, page 107.
+The column contains status information about version control, if this is enabled.
+For information about the various icons, see Subversion states, page 108.

 Use the tabs at the bottom of the window to choose which project to display.
 Alternatively, you can choose to display an overview of the entire workspace.